jacobsvante/Flask-Resize/docs/configuration.rst

     # Which backend to store files in.
 Defaults to the file backend.
 Can be either `file` or `s3`.
     RESIZE_STORAGE_BACKEND = 'file'

-    # Use redis as a cache if it's installed (`pip install
+    # Which cache store to use.
+Currently only redis is supported (`pip install
-    # flask-resize[redis]`), otherwise use a no-op cache.
-Can be set
-    # to `None` manually to forcefully turn redis caching off, even
-    # if the client is installed.
+    # flask-resize[redis]`), and will be configured automatically if the
+    # package is installed and `RESIZE_CACHE_STORE` hasn't been set explicitly.
+Otherwise a no-op cache is used.
-    RESIZE_CACHE_STORE = 'redis' if redis is not None else None
+    RESIZE_CACHE_STORE = 'noop' if redis is None else 'redis'

     # Which host to use for redis if it is enabled with `RESIZE_CACHE_STORE`
     RESIZE_REDIS_HOST = 'localhost'